osg-htc/docs/docs/data/stashcache/install-cache.md

 | Enable a service to start on boot       | `systemctl enable <SERVICE-NAME>`  |
 | Disable a service from starting on boot | `systemctl disable <SERVICE-NAME>` |

-### Public Cache Services
+### Public cache services

 | **Software** | **Service name** | **Notes** |
 |--------------|------------------|-----------|
 | XRootD | `xrootd@stash-cache.service` | The xrootd daemon, which performs the data transfers |
 | Fetch CRL | `fetch-crl-boot` and `fetch-crl-cron` | Required to authenticate monitoring services.
 See [CA documentation](/common/ca#managing-fetch-crl-services) for more info |

-### Authenticated Cache Services
+### Authenticated cache services

-_In addition_ to the public cache services, there are three systemd units specific to the authenticated cache.
+In addition to the public cache services, there are three systemd units specific to the authenticated cache.

 | **Software** | **Service name** | **Notes** |
 |--------------|------------------|-----------|